Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/README.md

 You should _**never**_ overwrite the original patches provided to you during the initial setup process (this being `common.MPQ`, `common-2.MPQ`, `expansion.MPQ`, `lichking.MPQ`, `patch.MPQ`, `patch-2.MPQ`, or `patch-3.MPQ`), otherwise your installation will cease to work.

 Patches are initialized in numerical, then alphabetical order.
 In rare instances, some patches must load before others to ensure compatibility.
-You can find the recommended initialization order for the below patches [here](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/blob/main/PatchInitializationOrder.md), should you choose to install patches manually instead of [Reznik's WotLK Boost](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/tree/main?tab=readme-ov-file#rezniks-wotlk-boost).
+You can find the recommended initialization order for the below patches [here](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/blob/main/PatchInitializationOrder.md), should you choose to install patches manually instead of utilizing [Reznik's WotLK Boost](https://github.com/Marotheit/A-Guide-to-Modernizing-the-WotLK-Client/tree/main?tab=readme-ov-file#rezniks-wotlk-boost), which is a high quality all-in-one solution.

 If you wish to uninstall a patch, simply delete it from the `World of Warcraft\Data` folder.